pootsbook/crossingtherubicon/_posts/2015-11-11-minimum-viable-elm-view.md

 Although this example is a little contrived, you can see how easy it would be to break up more complex sections of UI to keep things neat and tidy.

-In the next post we’ll take a look at integrating the Model into what we’ve done today with the View.
+Tomorrow we’ll take a look at integrating the Model into what we’ve done today with the View.

 —*Wednesday 11th November 2015*